Discovery Corridor Wastewater Transmission System Phase 2

 Schedule

-Design is complete and the project is currently in the bid and award phase.
+Design is complete and the project is currently in the construction phase.

 DCWTS Phase 2A Schedule